edmundsj/AD7766_Python/docs/README.md

   - pip:
     - exhale
 ```
 Upload this to your repository, and you should be done.
 Or just clone this repository.
 Much less painful.
+If the project is a python project, make sure the environment.yml file contains all the dependencies of the modules documented in that project.